 Assignments are to be handed in and/or demonstrated in the scheduled lab on the due-date.
 Late assignments will not be accepted.
-Students will be eligible for a passing grade, only if they obtain 30 out of a possible 60 marks (on exams).
+Students will be eligible for a passing grade, only if they obtain 30 out of a possible 60 marks (on midterm and final exams).